0xprinc/checks-while-hacks/README.md

 29. Try not to use the hardcoded address everywhere.
 30. Contract should implement a way to take out the left over dust.
 31. Contracts that use `WETH` instead of `ETH`(or any two interchangeably used tokens) may have the invariant of ETH balance to be 0 or different logic to handle it.
 This can be a knob to exploit the invariants related to them.
+32. Is all the information that is stored conserved after any major change is happened.
+What happens to the state stored in the contracts that are stored in the contract address which is updated after some operation.
+For example the manager contract address if updated in the engine contract then what happens to all the information that is stored in the manager contract.

 ## Project